Freedom of religion in Canada: Case law

 In Syndicat Northcrest v.
 Amselem, the Supreme Court of Canada provided a two-pronged test to introduce a freedom of religion claim: first, a demonstration of practice or a belief having a nexus with religion.
 Second, the person has to be sincere in his/her belief.
 The court also stated that the practice in question does not have to be mandatory to the religion, or observed by all who practice the religion.
 What is important is that the practice has a nexus with religion (see para 44 of the judgment).

 In Mouvement laïque québécois v Saguenay (City), the Supreme Court of Canada ruled that municipal councils cannot open their meetings with a prayer, since it infringed on freedom of conscience and religion.
+The court said that the state must remain neutral in matters of religion - that it must not favour or support one religion over another, or religion over non-religion and vice-versa.
 The ruling ended a legal case that started with a complaint filed by atheist Alain Simoneau and the Mouvement laïque québécois against Saguenay, QC Mayor Jean Tremblay.

+In the 1994 case of M.A.B., W.A.T. and J.-A.Y.T. versus Canada, the United Nations Human Rights Committee ruled that there are limits to what kind of belief can be understood as religion within the frames of human rights.
+The so-called Assembly of the Church of the Universe did not succeed in claiming that the Canadian authorities had violated their freedom of religion because they had been arrested for selling marijuana, which for them was their holy sacrament.
+The committee found instead that the entire faith community appeared to be constructed solely to circumvent Canada’s then comprehensive prohibition against narcotics.
+The committee concluded that “a belief consisting primarily or exclusively in the worship and distribution of a narcotic drug cannot conceivably be brought within the scope of article 18 of the Covenant,” and as such did not qualify as a religion.

 Reasonable accommodation on religious grounds

 Legal basis

 Equality of all individuals is guaranteed by Section Fifteen of the Canadian Charter of Rights and Freedoms.
 This section promotes the pursuance of equality and the refusal of discrimination under enumerated or analogous grounds.
-However, the Charter only protects individuals from actions, policies and norms of public entities, not from private persons and organizations.
+However, the charter only protects individuals from actions, policies and norms of public entities, not from private persons and organizations.